rswathishree/ETG-Internship-Inventory-Management-System/README.md

 6) Expiry-Date
 7) Type

-## My program can do this functions
+## The program can do this functions.
 1) Program asks for the input from the user and takes the program control to respective section.
 2) Program displays the available products to the Customer.
 3) Customer can purchase one or multiple products based on the Product Id.